The Curious Case of Control: Acknowledgements

 \section{Acknowledgements}

 Elias Stengel-Eskin is supported by an NSF Graduate Research Fellowship.
+This work was supported by NSF $\#1749025$.
 We would like to thank Madelaine Thomas and Kate Sanders for feedback on previous drafts, as well as the ARR reviewers for their constructive comments and suggestions.

 $\:$